liferaft/kubekit/README.md

 To enable HA in your non-AWS cluster, use the following parameters:

 - `disable_master_ha`: By default, it's `true` meaning the cluster is not HA (Highly Available).
-If you set it to `false` make sure to provide correct values to `kube_virtual_ip_api`, `kube_virtual_ip_shortname`, `kube_vip_api_ssl_port`.
-The VIP should exist and be available, not assigned to any VM or network resource.
+If you set it to `false` make sure to provide correct values to `kube_virtual_ip_api`, `kube_virtual_ip_shortname`, `kube_vip_api_ssl_port`, `public_virtual_ip`, `public_virtual_ip_ssl_port` and `public_vip_iface_name`.
+The VIPs should exist and be available, not assigned to any VM or network resource.
 - `kube_virtual_ip_api`: Is the Virtual IP.
 Again, this VIP has to be available and cannot be assigned to any instance, server or network resource.
+For the vsphere, stacki and raw platforms this is used as an internal Virtual IP.
 - `kube_vip_api_ssl_port`: Port to access the Kubernetes API server through the VIP.
 Cannot be the same as `kube_api_ssl_port`.
-- `kube_virtual_ip_shortname`: It's a domain name assigned to the VIP.
+- `kube_virtual_ip_shortname`: It's a domain name assigned to the internal VIP.
 This is an optional value if HA is enabled.
+- `public_virtual_ip`: Is the Public Virtual IP used externally to access the kubernetes API and is optional.
+If not required, this field should be left empty.Public virtual ip and public interface is available only for platforms vSphere, Stacki and Bare-metal(raw)
+- `public_virtual_ip_ssl_port`: Port to access the Kubernetes API server through the Public VIP.
+- `public_vip_iface_name`: Interface name where the Public VIP will be configured.
+It needs to be set as `ansible_{interface}` interface to configure the external Public VIP on interface.

-### 1.8.5. d) Kubernetes API access
+### 1.8.2. d) Kubernetes API access

-There are 3 parameters to access the API server, if there is no access to the API server it's not possible to access Kubernetes.
+There are 3 parameters needed to access the API server(s).
+If there is no access to the API server it's not possible to access Kubernetes.

 - `kube_api_ssl_port`: Port to access the Kubernetes API server.
 The default value and use of this port is different for each platform.
 Refer to each platform for more information.

 - `public_apiserver_dns_name` and `private_apiserver_dns_name`: Whatever the API server is (HA with a VIP or just a single master node), you can provide a domain name for it, public and/or private.

+The following are optional for public access to the API server(s) if you have configured the rest of your cluster to only be privately accessible or on a different network:

+- `public_virtual_ip`: For platforms vsphere, stacki and Bare-metal(raw)) you can provide a optional public VIP that can be used to access the API externally from a node that is not in the same network.
+If Public VIP is not required this field should be left empty.
+- `public_virtual_ip_ssl_port`: Port used to access Kubernetes API externally using Public VIP.

-### 1.8.6. ) State
+### 1.8.3. ) State

 If you provisioned the cluster using KubeKit then KubeKit will get the nodes IP address and DNS from the state file located in the `.tfstate` directory, but if you are using bare-metal or an existing cluster (i.e. VRA) then you need to provide the nodes IP address, domain name and role name.